 This drink is creamy, sweet, chocolaty, and refreshingly minty with just a hint of coffee flavor.
 Let’s dive right in!

-For this vegan peppermint mocha, make sure to use only pure peppermint oil that is meant for culinary purposes.
-Do not use peppermint essential oil!
-They are two completely different substances and most essential oils are not meant for internal consumption.
+For this vegan peppermint mocha, make sure to use only pure peppermint extract that is meant for culinary purposes.
+Do not use peppermint essential oil—they are two completely different substances and most essential oils are not meant for internal consumption.

-If you want to be fancy and make this treat extra special, I highly recommend adding a dollop of whipped cream on top, and even some shaved chocolate like I did, or crushed candy cane pieces.
+If you want to be fancy and make this treat extra special, I highly recommend adding a dollop of whipped cream on top, and even some shaved chocolate, vegan marshmallows, or crushed candy cane pieces.
 It makes it extra rich and delicious!

 For a homemade whipped cream, you can try out our recipe for delicious from-scratch coconut whipped cream which only has 3 ingredients.
 I love coconut whipped cream because it tastes just like the real thing and it’s so easy to make.
-If you don’t want to make your own though, not a problem.
-You can totally use a store bought vegan whipped cream.
+If you want to get really fancy, you can make aquafaba whip out of chickpea brine from a can of garbanzo beans!

 I absolutely love the So Delicious Coco Whip which you can actually freeze which is awesome for those (like me) who can’t eat a whole tub of whipped cream before it goes bad.
 You can just thaw it again a few hours before serving it, so it’ll last you a very long time!
 Other great vegan brands to try include Reddi-wip coconut or almond whipped creams, Trader Joe’s Coconut Whipped Topping, Soyatoo SoyWhip, and Truwhip vegan whipped cream.
 There are many more as well, so check your local health food shops!